Feb 13, 2015

 For the filling:

-• Remove the dough from the refrigerator, unwrap and roll out on a lightly floured surface so the dough is about ¼-inch thick.
-Cut the dough into 4-inch squares.
+• Preheat oven to 400°F (200ºC).
+Remove the dough from the refrigerator, unwrap and roll out on a lightly floured surface so the dough is about ¼" (6mm) thick.
+Cut the dough into 4" (10cm) squares (you will need 10).
+Re-roll the scraps as needed and cut 10 3" circles from the dough.

-• Cover each with second piece of dough, and use a fork to seal the edges together.
+• Cover each with a circle of dough, and use a fork to seal the edges together.
 Brush the beaten egg over the top of each mini chicken pot pie.
-Bake until the crust is golden brown, about 20 to 25 minutes.
-Serve hot.

 DID YOU MAKE THIS?